Maria Ohisalo: Political career

 She was also a candidate for the 2015 parliamentary elections and received 4,087 votes, which was only 109 votes less than necessary to be elected.

 From 2015 to 2018, she was a member of the parish council of Helsinki and the council of the parish of Paavali (Saint Paul).

-Ohisalo was nominated for the chair of the Green League in the pre-election vote among party members before the 2017 Tampere party congress and attracted attention after coming very close to second place among the six candidates despite being relatively unknown.
-On 18 September 2018, she was appointed as the official vice chair of the Greens, while Touko Aalto was on sick leave.
+Ohisalo was nominated for the chairmanship of the Green League in the pre-election vote among party members before the 2017 Tampere party congress and attracted national attention after coming very close to second place among the six candidates, despite being relatively unknown.
+On 18 September 2018, she was appointed as the official vice chairman of the Greens while Touko Aalto was on sick leave.

-Ohisalo was nominated for the parliamentary election in 2019 and was became a member of parliament in the constituency of Helsinki.
+Ohisalo was nominated for the parliamentary election in 2019 and became a member of parliament in the constituency of Helsinki.
 She received 11,797 votes and was the country's seventh most popular female candidate.

 In June 2019, the Greens decided to present Ohisalo as their choice for the post of minister of the interior in the Antti Rinne cabinet.

-In June 2019, Ohisalo was elected chair of the Greens at the party congress in the city of Pori.
+In June 2019, Ohisalo was elected chairman of the Greens at the party congress in the city of Pori.

+In the 2023 parliamentary election, Ohisalo was re-elected with 6,937 votes.
+However, as the Greens suffered an election defeat, Ohisalo announced that she would not seek another term as chairman.
+In June 2023, she was replaced by Sofia Virta.

+In the European elections 2024, she got elected to the European Parliament, representing the Green League in the Greens/EFA Group.